 Well, its raining and my meeting got cancelled.
 Though the rain had nothing to do with the cancellation, I decided to stay back home.
-My brain says I don't want to code today and I opened YouTube with a movie suggestion.
+My brain says do something else and I opened YouTube with a movie suggestion.
 I know my amateur drawing does not resemble her but she happens to be Deepika Padukone.

 Sunday evening chit chats with a friend who did not know the story of Pride and Prejudice...
 While giving a gist of the story, I wanted to read it again myself.
 Juggling between other activities, I managed to finish it after around 3 days and then I am in the mood to sketch it along with an awesome remark.
 Misaligning dialog of Mr Darcy with the frame in the drawing I managed to get make a small sketch.

 I will let you in on a small secret.
 This is where I am going to admit that I started drawing a face and smudged the corners.
 Darkening it more and adding a theme turned out to be this.
 That is not it.
 When some of my friends saw this, they told me that they love Sachin Tendulkar.
 Well, who doesn't?
 But that's not the point.
-I have not tried to draw that awesome sports star.
+I have not tried to draw him.
 Turned out to be a happy accident.
-And then I went overboard and wanted to put a strong punchline and happened to ruin it from the side.

 The first time I had to stay away from my home is for my undergraduation.
 I should not call myself a hostelite as my home was just 12kms away and I would go away to eat my mom's food and sleep in my bed every weekend.
 Although I still qualify as a psuedo-hostelite since I spent 5 and a half days a week in hostel.
 These people are my family there.
 I leanred the power of adjustments, understanding each other and helping each other out.
 The numerous night outs with both academic stuff and of course random chattering and campus walks discussing topics ranging from the life of a tadpole to deep philosophies of existence are amazing only because of you guys.
 Complimenting all this is the midnight juice we get from our canteen where I have no idea of the frantic number of chocolate milkshakes that made all this even more blissful.